agnieszkastanczuk/infinite-scroll-reactjs/README.md

 # Infinite Scroll React.js component

-This is a simple Infinite Scroll component in React.
-The component's functionality is demonstrated using [the Art Institute of Chicago's API](https://api.artic.edu/docs/).
+This is a Infinite Scroll component in React. .
+The component's functionality is demonstrated using [the Art Institute of Chicago's API](https://api.artic.edu/docs/) and [Cats API](https://developers.thecatapi.com/).

 ## Overview